sktime/sktime/docs/source/developer_guide/deprecation.rst

             y_pred = prediction_logic(old_parameter)
             return y_pred

-Step 2: during deprecation period
+Step 1: during deprecation period
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This step is done by the developer, in a PR.
+Optionally, the developer can prepare a PR for step 2
+that the release manager can merge.

 .. code:: python

    from sktime.utils.warnings import warn

     class EstimatorName:
-        """The old docstring, but parameter already points to the new name.
+        """The old docstring, but already points to the new name.

+        The docstring should replace 'old_parameter' with 'new_parameter',
+        and no longer mention 'old_parameter'.

         Parameters
         ----------